drstearns/tutorials/src/gojson/index.md

 The output stream can be any writable stream.
 Here we use standard out, but in a [web server](../goweb/) we will use the HTTP response stream to write encoded JSON back to the client.

-The `.Encode()` method of the encoder does the actually JSON and encoding and writing to the target stream.
+The `.Encode()` method of the encoder does the actual JSON encoding and writing to the target stream.
 It will return an error if the data you are trying to encode can't be translated into legal JSON.
 For example, there are several values in Go that can't be represented in JSON: an infinite number, or the not-a-number (NaN) value.
-Go [maps](../goslicemap/#secmaps) are automatically converted into JSON objects, but Go allows you to use data types for keys other than `string`, while JSON only supports strings for object keys.
+Go [maps](../goslicemap/#secmaps) that use a key type other than `string` also can't be encoded into a JSON object, as JSON objects only support string keys.

 The encoder will handle all sorts of data types, including maps, slices, and pointers to other structs.
 Be careful about circular references: the Go garbage collector can handle two struct instances that point to each other, but the JSON encoder will chase those pointers infinitely and hang your program!